|

 by a power company will be shining brightly before excess power

-gets “sold” for negative price.
+gets “sold” for a negative price.
 The same is undoubtedly

 true with excess AC/climate control, water heating, and whatever